Conservative stochastic 2-dimensional Cahn-Hilliard equation

 for $\frac{9}{10}<\varepsilon<1$.
 They also proved the ergodicity for (\ref{1.2.1}).
-In \cite{Albeverio:1991hk} Albeverio and R\"ockner studied (\ref{1.2}) using Dirichlet forms and constructed probabilistically weak solutions to (\ref{1.2}).
-Weak uniquneness for (\ref{1.2.1}) with $\varepsilon<1$ was solved in \cite{Rockner:1992kxa}.
-In \cite{Mikulevicius:1999kt}, Mikulevicius and Rozovskii constructed martingale solutions to (\ref{1.2}) but remained the uniqueness open.
-In \cite{Debussche:2003du} Da Prato and Debussche considered the associated shifted equation to (\ref{1.2}) on $\mathbb{T}^2$ and proved the local existence and uniqueness in the probabilistically strong sense via a fixed point argument and then showed the non-explosion for almost every initial point by using the invariant measure.
-Recently Mourrat and Weber \cite{Mourrat:2015uo} showed the global existence and uniqueness both on $\mathbb{T}^2$ and $\mathbb{R}^2$ for every initial point.
-Combining the results from weak approach and strong approach before, R\"ockner, Zhu and Zhu \cite{Rockner:2015uh} proved the restricted Markov uniqueness for the generator of (\ref{1.2}) and the uniqueness of the martingale problem to (\ref{1.2}) arised in \cite{Mikulevicius:1999kt} on $\mathbb{T}^2$ and $\mathbb{R}^2$.
+In \cite{Albeverio:1991hk} Albeverio and R\"ockner studied (\ref{1.2}) using Dirichlet forms and constructed probabilistically weak solutions to (\ref{1.2}) for all $\varepsilon\in[0,1)$.
+In \cite{Mikulevicius:1999kt}, Mikulevicius and Rozovskii constructed martingale solutions to (\ref{1.2}) but the uniqueness remained open.
+In \cite{Debussche:2003du} Da Prato and Debussche considered the associated shifted equation to (\ref{1.2}) on $\mathbb{T}^2$ and proved local existence and uniqueness of solutions in the probabilistically strong sense via a fixed point argument and then showed the non-explosion for almost every initial point by using the invariant measure.
+Recently Mourrat and Weber \cite{Mourrat:2015uo} showed the global existence and uniqueness for the shifted equation both on $\mathbb{T}^2$ and $\mathbb{R}^2$ for every initial point.
+Combining the results from the weak approach and strong approach, R\"ockner, Zhu and Zhu \cite{Rockner:2015uh} proved the restricted Markov uniqueness for the generator of (\ref{1.2}) and the uniqueness of the martingale problem to (\ref{1.2}) in \cite{Mikulevicius:1999kt} on $\mathbb{T}^2$ and $\mathbb{R}^2$.
 Furthermore, the ergodicity of (\ref{1.2}) on $\mathbb{T}^2$ has been obtained in \cite{Hairer:2016wl,Rockner:2017cca,Tsatsoulis:2016wm}.

-For conservative case, Funaki \cite{Funaki:1989va} proved the existence and uniqueness of equation (\ref{1.1}) on $\mathbb{R}$ and in \cite{Debussche:2007kj} Debussche and Zambotti studied equation (\ref{1.1}) on $[0,1]$ with reflection.
-But for higher dimensional case, even though the linear operator $\Delta^2$ can give much more regularity, the noise and hence the solutions are still so singular that the non-linear terms in (\ref{1.1}) are not well-defined in the classical sense.
-This difficulty is similar to equation (\ref{1.2}).
+For the conservative case, Funaki \cite{Funaki:1989va} proved the existence and uniqueness of solutions to equation (\ref{1.1}) on $\mathbb{R}$ and in \cite{Debussche:2007kj} Debussche and Zambotti studied equation (\ref{1.1}) on $[0,1]$ with reflection.
+But for the higher dimensional case, even though the linear operator $\Delta^2$ gives much more regularity, the noise and hence the solutions are still so singular that the non-linear terms in (\ref{1.1}) are not well-defined in the classical sense.
+This difficulty is similar as in equation (\ref{1.2}).